 This is easily my second most common bit of advice here.
 This guide will walk you through what you need to know.
 From there, just have fun with it.
 It’s dating, not a masters degree.

-If you catch yourself agonizing over how many minutes you should wait to reply, put the phone down.
+If you catch yourself agonizing over how many minutes you should wait to reply or how to break the ice with a hot girl on Tinder, put the phone down.
 Googling synonyms or asking people how to word a message?
 You’re thinking about it too much.

 As long as you’re not just saying “hi” or being a sleaze, exactly what you say is less important than you think.
 Your profile and general demeanor are what really make all the difference.